DelWow/western-averages/README.md

 - If build fails, check the build logs in the Netlify dashboard
 - Ensure all environment variables are set correctly
 - Verify your Supabase project is accessible and the keys are correct

+## Cloudflare Turnstile Setup

+This project includes Cloudflare Turnstile for bot protection on forms.
+To enable it:

+1. **Get Turnstile Keys**
+   - Sign up for a Cloudflare account at [cloudflare.com](https://www.cloudflare.com)
+   - Go to the Turnstile dashboard: [dash.cloudflare.com/profile/api-tokens](https://dash.cloudflare.com/profile/api-tokens)
+   - Create a new site and get your Site Key and Secret Key

+2. **Set Environment Variables**
+   - Create a `.env.local` file in the root directory (for local development)
+   - Add the following variables:
+     ```
+     NEXT_PUBLIC_TURNSTILE_SITE_KEY=your-site-key-here
+     TURNSTILE_SECRET_KEY=your-secret-key-here
+     ```
+   - For production (Netlify), add these in the Netlify dashboard under Environment variables

+3. **How It Works**
+   - Turnstile widgets will automatically appear on forms (`SubmitAverageForm` and `AddClassForm`)
+   - Users must complete the verification challenge before submitting
+   - Tokens are verified server-side via `/api/turnstile/verify`
+   - If Turnstile keys are not set, forms will work without verification (graceful degradation)

+**Note:** Turnstile is optional.
+If you don't set the environment variables, the forms will still work without bot protection.

 ## Deploy on Vercel